Wisconsin Music Educators Association

 • Session should focus on music, education and related topics.
 (See the category and standards lists shown below.)

-• Sessions aligned to the conference theme are encourages; see the “Submit a Proposal” form for more detailed information about the 2026 theme.
+• Sessions aligned to the conference theme are encourages; see the “Submit a Proposal” web page and form for more detailed information about the 2027 theme.

 Timeline

-• January-March 2026: Session evaluation completed by the conference committee.
+• January-April 2027: Session evaluation completed by the conference committee.

-• Notification of Acceptance: On or before May 1, 2026 for non-sponsored sessions; Sponsored sessions are notified following confirmation by committee.
+• Full Session Notification: On or before May 1, 2027 for non-sponsored sessions; Sponsored sessions are notified following confirmation by committee.

 Presenters will be notified by the conference committee.